hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 And one more thing we should notice is that, why the parameter will be change back, because we use only 1 input to update the parameter, and then use the updated paramter to forward next input.

-If we can make a batch input forward process, do you think it will be better for now? at least the paramter will always update, not stuck in here
+If we use batch inputs and adjust the weights after evaluating all data points, we might think it could help.
+However, since the XOR problem is fundamentally non-linear, even batch training won't enable a single-layer perceptron to solve it.

 ### The essence of XOR problem

-The XOR problem is a non-linearly separable problem, this means that in a two-dimensional plane, it is impossible to completely separate the two classes of data points with a single straight line.
+The XOR problem is not linearly separable, meaning we cannot draw a single straight line to separate the classes.
+A single-layer perceptron can only learn linear decision boundaries, so it fails to solve the XOR problem.
 As shown in the follwoing picture

 ![XOR](../images/Ch01/XOR_Gate_Failed.png)

-Single perceptron only can learn linear decision boundary

 # Deeper think about the XOR